 You should be super-fast at supermarket packing

 In Germany, most store clerks are full-time employees that are experts in their jobs and a part of that job isn’t to pack your groceries.
-In Germany, you have to do that yourself.
+When visiting Germany, you have to do that yourself.
 And, make sure to pack things as they are scanned, unless you want to get some stares from the people behind you.
 Supermarkets, however, isn’t the only thing were Germans are super-fast; this applies on highways too!
 Not only that but Germany is also…

 The only country on Earth with no speed limits on parts of its highways